Hotels near Augusta Youth Development Campus

 Which hotels near Augusta Youth Development Campus have laundry facilities?

-Which hotels near Augusta Youth Development Campus have a pool?
+Which hotels near Augusta Youth Development Campus have an outdoor pool?

 Which hotels near Augusta Youth Development Campus have suites or extra space?